microsoftgraph/msgraph-sdk-powershell/src/Groups.Planner/Groups.Planner/docs/v1.0-beta/Update-MgGroupPlanner.md

   - `[PlannerPlanId <String>]`: key: plannerPlan-id of plannerPlan
   - `[PlannerTaskId <String>]`: key: plannerTask-id of plannerTask

-PLANS <IMicrosoftGraphPlannerPlan[]>: Read-only.
+PLANS <IMicrosoftGraphPlannerPlan1[]>: Read-only.
 Nullable.
 Returns the plannerPlans owned by the group.
   - `[Id <String>]`: Read-only.
-  - `[Buckets <IMicrosoftGraphPlannerBucket[]>]`: Read-only.
+  - `[Buckets <IMicrosoftGraphPlannerBucket1[]>]`: Read-only.
 Nullable.
 Collection of buckets in the plan.
     - `[Id <String>]`: Read-only.
     - `[Name <String>]`: Name of the bucket.
     - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.